Sex Crime Allegations And Convictions Have Serious Consequences

-Attorney Jeffrey Kippa of J. Kippa Law, LLC, will work hard to protect your reputation and defend you against these charges.
-He has extensive experience handling all types of sex crime charges in Wisconsin.
+Attorney Jeffrey Kippa and team at J. Kippa Law, LLC, will work hard to protect your reputation and defend you against these charges.
+They have extensive experience handling all types of sex crime charges in Wisconsin.

 What Charges Are You Facing?

 If you are convicted, the consequences in your case will depend on the charges you face.
-Attorney Jeffrey Kippa defends clients facing a wide range of sex crime charges, including:
+Attorney Jeffrey Kippa’s criminal defense team defend clients facing a wide range of sex crime charges, including: